Age of Empires II: Definitive Edition: Expansions

 A fifth expansion, The Mountain Royals, was announced on October 16, 2023, and released on October 31.
-It introduces two new civilizations, the Georgians and the Armenians, as well as three new campaigns, featuring Tamar, Thoros the Great, and Ismail.
+It introduces two new civilizations, the Armenians and the Georgians, as well as three new campaigns, featuring Tamar, Thoros the Great, and Ismail.

 A story expansion, Victors and Vanquished, was announced on February 23, 2024, and released on March 14.
 It adds 19 scenarios by modder Ramsey Abdulrahim; 14 are remakes of his previous works, with five being new.

 In October 2024, a new expansion titled Chronicles: Battle for Greece was announced, featuring three ancient civilizations: Achaemenids, Athenians, and Spartans.
 It released on November 14 that year.

 In March 2025, an eighth expansion was announced, set to be released in mid-April of the same year.
-The Three Kingdoms expansion, inspired by the historical era of the same name, introduced five new civilizations: Shu, Wei, Wu, Jurchens and Khitans, and three new campaigns centered on Liu Bei, Cao Cao and The Sun Clan.
-Unlike Dynasties of India, which split the 'Indians' into four, the Chinese remained a playable civilization.
+The Three Kingdoms expansion, inspired by the historical era of the same name, introduced five new civilizations: Shu, Wei, Wu, Jurchens, and Khitans, and three new campaigns centered on Liu Bei, Cao Cao, and the Sun Clan.
+Unlike Dynasties of India, which split the Indians into four, the Chinese remained a playable civilization.
 Along with the expansion pack, an update was announced, emphasizing technical refinements and the introduction of new features.
 Moreover, a new scenario centered on Xie An was incorporated into Victors and Vanquished.
 It was released on May 6.

-In September 2025, the expansion Chronicles: Alexander the Great was announced, introducing three new civilizations: the Macedonians, Thracians, and Puru.
+In September 2025, the expansion Chronicles: Alexander the Great was announced, introducing three new Chronicles civilizations: the Macedonians, Thracians, and Puru.
 It was released on October 14.

+In December 2025, the expansion The Last Chieftains was announced, introducing three new civilizations: the Mapuche, Muisca, and Tupi.
+It was released on February 17, 2026.

+In July 2026, the next expansion titled The Viking Sagas was announced.
+The expansion added the Danes, Saxons, and Varangians as civilizations along with a three part campaign following the life of Harald Hardrada.
+It was released on September 22, 2026.